 - I recommend using WordPress because 1) it’s open source and free as are all upgrades, and 2) it’s the easiest way to keep control of your content as your subscription services grow.
 If you can use MS Word or any other word processor, with continued daily practice, you can get the hang of WordPress in just a few days.

 - Create pages titled Home, About You, About Me, Getting Started or Subscribe, Blog, and Contact Me.
-The Home page is important because it’s your first impression to educate a visitor about the problem and the promise of a solution.
+The Homepage is important because it’s your first impression to educate a visitor about the problem and the promise of a solution.
 It should also have a prominent blog subscription form on it.
 The About You page is all about your potential subscriber and the problem they face; what kind of person your solution will work best for; who your ideal customer is.
 About Me is about you, your own experience with the problem and how it affected you, and finally about how you devised the solution you propose.
 Getting Started is where you sell your solution.
 You talk about why it works and why they need your STS.
-It contains and enrollment for that leads them to a payment overlay using Gumroad or PayPal.
+It contains an enrollment for that leads them to a payment overlay using Gumroad or PayPal.

 - Your Blog page is where you write and publish articles about the problem and occasionally about your solution.
 You don’t want to ever do the solution-focused articles because it feels like selling. problems attract attention like a blinking light in your rearview mirror.
 The Blog is also where your readers and potential subscribers will get to know and trust you.
 The Contact Me page lists ways for readers to get in touch with you.
 I use a contact form plugin that is free via WordPress.